 “Hello, I came to pick up my order.
 It’s under Lilianna Carter, please,” I said, smiling at her.
 She nodded and smiled as she typed on the computer.

 “Well, that car just cut me off.
 What an ass!”
 I said, furrowed my brows, and glared once more.
-The driver then suddenly stepped out of the car after what I said.
+The driver then suddenly stepped out of the car after I said that.
+It was a man.

+He walked to the counter, standing beside me, and cleared his throat.
+I unconsciously stared at him.
 Clouds of grey were the first thing that I noticed.
 His eyes sparkled like storm clouds, threatening to unleash a brewing thunderstorm.
+I was in awe.

 He might as well be Apollo — a total Greek God.
 And I’m not even exaggerating.

-I shamelessly ogled Apollo; studying every part of his godly anatomy, his shoulders were broad as daylight, and his lips were red, similar to an apple inviting you for a bite.
+I shamelessly ogled Apollo, studying every part of his godly anatomy.
+His shoulders were broad as daylight, and his lips were red, similar to an apple inviting you for a bite.
 I unconsciously bit my lips, taking in his devastatingly handsome features.

 But then I snapped out of my dirty daydream when I finally realized who he was.
 I gasped in horror.

-“Alpha,” I blurted, shocked and ashamed while I forced a smile.
+“Alpha,” I blurted, shocked and ashamed, while I forced a smile.

-“Miss, can you please hurry up on my flowers, I really need to get going,” I smiled, awkwardly at the clerk who heard the whole thing.
-Me, calling our Alpha an ass!
+“Miss, can you please hurry on my flowers?
+I really need to get going,” I smiled awkwardly at the clerk, who heard the whole thing.

-“Yes ma’am, they’re bringing it out as we speak,” she smiled as if nothing happened and continued assisting him.
+“Yes, ma’am, they’re bringing it out as we speak,” she smiled as if nothing happened and continued assisting him.

 I unconsciously stared at him, not ogle as he talked to the clerk.

-I noticed how perfectly toned his body was, a solid hard wall of rock.
+Noticing how perfectly toned his body was, a solid, hard wall of rock.
 He must have worked out a lot.
-His nose was also pointed, his jaw was perfectly chiseled as if he was molded by the gods themselves.
+His nose was also pointed, his jaw was perfectly chiseled, as if he was molded by the gods themselves.

 Oh my god!
 That did not just happen!
 Angel of death, just take me now!
 I’m begging you!
 Save me from this horrible nightmare!
 I mentally screamed as I flushed in embarrassment.
 I bit my lips, calculating my next move.

 Finally, the clerk handed me the basket of flowers.
 I took it and thanked her.
 I walked gracefully to the exit with my head held high, dragging my wounded dignity away.
-And as I opened the glass door he opened his mouth as well.
+And as I opened the glass door, he opened his mouth as well.

 “And oh.
 I’m sorry for cutting you off.
 I didn’t mean to be an ass.
 It’s just a sudden phone conference came in,” he said, giving me an apologetic smile.
 I froze like a deer caught in the headlights.

-I mentally slapped myself and I darted back to my car.
+I mentally slapped myself, and I darted back to my car.

 Shit!
 This is just my lucky day!